Chapter 11

 Autodesk Maya

 While 3ds Max rules in architecture, Maya is the king when it comes to animation and film CGI software.
 Animators swear by its rigging tools and dynamic simulations.
-You can pull off complex character animations, effects, and just about anything you see in blockbuster VFX.
-It’s the backbone of many big studio pipelines, especially when you need precision and a team working in sync.
+It supports complex character animations, effects, and just about anything you see in blockbuster VFX.
+It’s the backbone of many big studio pipelines, especially precision and a team working in sync.

 Blender